 While more research in the area of vaping vs. smoking would be helpful, most of the available literature seems to say the same thing.

-No method of cannabis consumption is perfect — but with a little research and a good amount of intention, it’s possible to decide what’s best for you.
+No method of cannabis consumption is perfect — but with a little research and trial and error, it’s possible to decide what’s best for you.